Re-Thinking the Florida Dream: Over-Building, Congestion, and Bad Government

 The state is estimated to continue to rank 48th for the 2021-2022 school year,

-As a result, after New Year’s Day 2022, Florida ranked fourth among states where coronavirus was spreading the fastest per person, a USA TODAY Network analysis of Johns Hopkins University data shows.
+As a result, after New Year’s Day 2022, Florida ranked fourth among states where coronavirus spread the fastest per person, a USA TODAY Network analysis of Johns Hopkins University data shows.
 A November 2021 report found that Florida’s total COVID-19 case rate was higher than the national rate and was the 10th highest in the U.S.

 Fraud Leadership by Example

-Take the case of Florida Senator Rick Scott, who became a multi-millionaire when he was CEO of the health care company Columbia/Health Care.
+Take the case of Florida Senator Rick Scott, who became a multi-millionaire when he was CEO of Columbia/Health Care.
 When a federal investigation in 1997 found that his hospital company created one of the nation’s largest health care/Medicare fraud schemes, the company was fined $1.7 billion for Medicare fraud.
 Scott later admitted and then backtracked on his knowledge of the healthcare fraud scheme.
 Still, in 2003, the US Justice Department named Columbia/HCA as the target of “the most comprehensive health care fraud investigation ever undertaken by the Justice Department.”

-Fraudsters are welcome in Florida
+Fraudsters are welcome in Florida.

 In April 2021, the former mayor of Boca Raton, Susan Haynie, pleaded guilty to charges that she failed to disclose financial ties to a local real estate tycoon while she was in office.
 Florida investigators said Haynie didn’t report over $330,000 in earnings she received from developers and commercial property owners.